Beryl Markham, Aviatrix, Adventurer, Author of West with the Night

 The last word comes from the eponymous chapter “West with the Night”:

 “You can live a lifetime and, at the end of it, know more about other people than you know about yourself.
 You learn to watch other people, but you never watch yourself because you strive against loneliness.
 If you read a book, or shuffle a deck of cards, or care for a dog, you are avoiding yourself.
 The abhorrence of loneliness is as natural as wanting to live at all.
 If it were otherwise, men would never have bothered to make an alphabet, nor to have fashioned words out of what were only animal sounds, nor to have crossed continents – each man to see what the other looked like.”

 Contributed by Tyler Scott.
 Tyler lives in Blackstone, Virginia with her husband and Norfolk Terrier.
-Her essays and articles have appeared in numerous magazines and newspapers and her novel The Excellent Advice of a Few Famous Painters* is available on Amazon.
+Her essays and articles have appeared in numerous magazines and newspapers.
+She’s the author of The Excellent Advice of a Few Famous Painters, a novel.

 - Lovell, Mary.
 Straight On Till Morning, The Life of Beryl Markham.
 New York: St. Martin’s Press, 1987